akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 In this step, there are 2 sub-steps.

-## Find your connector on our App Store
+## Find your connector on the Akeneo App Store

 We have good news for you.
 Maybe the connector you have in mind already exists!